Chapter 29. Configuring an operating system to optimize CPU utilization

 - If your system uses a mode other than

 smp_affinity mask.
-For more information on how to calculate the
+For more information about how to calculate the

 smp_affinity mask, see Setting the smp_affinity mask.